Reviews from your customers can provide valuable feedback for your business. You can reply to reviews, which can help build customer trust.

-Before you can respond to reviews, your business must be verified.
+Important: Before you can respond to reviews, you must verify your business.
 After you verify your business, you can reply to reviews directly from:

 - Your Business Profile on Google Maps.